 This course is designed as an interdisciplinary synthesis of learning for Central Penn College undergraduates through the lens of civic engagement and social responsibility.
 Topics include problem solving in contemporary society.
-Upon completion, student will have developed awareness and skills to sustain and advance the communities in which they live.
-This course requires interaction with outside agencies.
+Upon completion, student will have developed

 Prerequisites: HUM105 and SOC100